 I know what you’re thinking… “Neutral?!
 Neutral?
 There’s nothing neutral about eclectic interior design.”
 Oh but there is.

 The most beautiful eclectic rooms almost always have a neutral foundation.
+It’s a hallmark and on of the main characteristics of eclectic interior design!

 When planning an eclectic home, it’s always a good idea to keep the wall colour simple.
-It will become the backdrop for everything else that goes into the room—texture, pattern, colours, furniture styles, lighting—the combination of all of these will make your room eclectic.
+It will become the backdrop for everything that goes into the room—texture, pattern, colours, furniture styles, lighting—the combination of all these will make your room eclectic.

 2 – Pick A Main Accent Colour